- 2 tablespoons olive oil

 - optional: 1 tablespoon of cornstarch (or arrowroot) and 1 tablespoon of water

-- Pat chuck roast dry.
+- Pat meat dry.
 Season with salt and pepper.

 - Heat a large skillet to medium high heat.
 Add olive oil to the pan.
-Then add chuck roast and sear each side for 2-3 minutes until it is slightly browned.
-Put seared chuck in the slow cooker.
+Then add meat and sear each side for 2-3 minutes until it is slightly browned.
+Put seared meat in the slow cooker.

 - Add bacon to the skillet.
 Saute until browned.
 About 3-4 minutes.
 Add bacon to the slow cooker.

 - Next add onions and garlic to skillet.
 Saute until onions are translucent, about 2-3 minutes.
 Add onions to slow cooker.